floriandriessen/amrvac/tests/mhd/icarus/README.md

 - Parameter file that fixes the numerical method, computational domain and Icarus specific settings
 - The solar wind boundary (.vtk file)
 - The CME parameter file (.in file)
+- The CME datacube if CMEs are injected

 # Setting Icarus parameters